 The outline programme of this year's Choir and Wreckers' performances is now available at the 'What's On' button opposite.
 At this early stage, the programme is provisional with some dates and times to be confirmed.
 Any details that change will be highlighted.
 Full details of confirmed events (including entry cost and ticket availability where relevant) will be published on the 'News and Events' and 'Wreckers' pages.
 We look forward to seeing you soon.

 PHIL CARRIGAN'S NEW BOOK!

 Our multi-talented musical director is now a published author as well.
 Phil's new book, Honey Bee Meadow, involves animals, mischief and magic - and singing black bunnies with striking similarities to Polperro Fishermen's Choir and the Wreckers!
 Full details are on the News and Events page.

 Polperro Fishermen's Choir

-The choir also gives concerts in Looe and elsewhere, often to raise funds for the RNLI.
+The choir and the Wreckers also perform in Looe and elsewhere, often to raise funds for the RNLI.
 Our famous Christmas Concert in Polperro Methodist Chapel on 23rd December attracts an audience from many parts of the country and overseas.

 The choir always welcomes new members.
 If you are interested in joining and would like to try it out, come along to a concert or practice evening, or send a message via the 'Join the Choir' page.
 The Choir has a varied repertoire with wide appeal to all.